Speak to almost any salesperson or marketer and they will tell you that the secret to sales and marketing success is benefits.

 As Tony Robbins rightly says, “Style beats substance, initially.”

-Long-term, to have a successful business, you have to have that substance, too..
+Long-term though, to have a successful business, you have to have that substance, too.

-I can assure you that as soon as Hitler went up to the bar in that club, started chatting a girl up and she realised he was a racist, sexist weirdo, he would’ve been kicked out.
+I can assure you that as soon as Hitler went up to the bar in that club, started chatting up a girl and she realised he was a racist, sexist, nutcase weirdo, he would’ve been kicked out.

 But it was the marketing that got him through the door in the first place.